weareswat/challenges/README.md

 * **Slack** - we mostly communicate asynchronously between the development team and with other teams.
 This is our chat tool.
 Abuse it.

-* **Trello** - once we decide what to build on a sprint, we create the sprint backlog items in Trello and stay focused there until the end of the sprint.
+* **Pivotal Tracker** - our products' backlog is managed in Pivotal Tracker.
+Once we estimate all known user-stories, the sprint backlog is automatically built.
+Each team member will select a user-story to work from that sprint backlog and will update the needed tasks' status.
+This way we keep focused until the end of the sprint.

 * **Support tasks** - We are paranoid about providing top notch support to our customers.
 We have a dedicated customer support team working full-time communicating with clients.
 Our development team works very closely with the customer support team delivering happiness to our clients.